-Caramel Apple Crumble Pie
+- Caramel Apple Crumble Pie Recipe

-But it took me all of five minutes to put it together and I’m so glad I did.
+I almost didn’t make this apple pie with crumb topping But it took me all of five minutes to put it together and I’m so glad I did.

 I was working in the kitchen Thanksgiving morning and realized that the pumpkin dessert I had made a few days before the holiday somehow all had been eaten.
-Hmmm, how did that happen.
-I was out of pumpkin puree because I used my last can to bake a pumpkin pie for Skylar’s school’s Thanksgiving celebration, held the day before.MY OTHER RECIPES
+Hmmm, how did that happen?
+I was out of pumpkin puree because I used my last can to bake a pumpkin pie for Skylar’s school’s Thanksgiving celebration, held the day before.

 I looked in my cupboard and saw a can of apple pie filling and figured I could do something with it.
 I was going to make Caramel Apple Bars but remembered the frozen pie crust I used for the pumpkin pie was sold in a two-pack and I had a spare pie crust in the freezer waiting.
 Some girls have all the luck.

 In literally three minutes, I made the pie filling by melting one half stick of butter, and then added brown and granulated sugar, one egg, vanilla, cinnamon, and pinches of allspice, ground cloves and whisked.

-I made sure to use the spices in enough quantity so that they’d pop and complement the dish, rather than just getting lost.
-If you don’t tend to keep allspice or cloves around, add extra cinnamon; or try ground ginger or pumpkin pie spice.
+I poured the filling into the frozen crust straight from the freezer without even thawing it, and filled it right up to the brim.
 The filling domed and puffed a bit while baking, and for a minute I was a bit worried it may overflow, but all was well.
 As the pie cooled, the filling relaxed and sank down, leaving behind rich density and fullness with each bite.

 For the almost one hour that the pie baked, my house smelled like a bakery from the pie crust and oats, as well as a fragrant apple orchard.
 And the cinnamon-sugar and buttery caramely scents wafting were aromatherapy torture because all I wanted to do was dive into my oven.

-Caramel and apples is a perfect pairing and for me, the more caramel, the merrier.
+Caramel and apple is a perfect pairing, and for me, the more caramel, the merrier.
 Two dimensions of caramel are present.
 First, the butter and brown sugar in the filling caramelize while baking, giving a depth of flavor that reminds me of one of favorite frostings of all time, this Vanilla Caramel Glaze.
 Then, prior to serving, I drizzled caramel sauce over the top for an extra boost of sweet buttery caramel intensity.

 Homemade Dark Rum Caramel Sauce would have been heavenly, as would have Vanilla Caramel Glaze, but I was pressed for time on a busy Thanksgiving day morning in the kitchen.
 I used Trader Joe’s Fleur de Sel Caramel sauce, with no complaints.